 "Player:<player>"is stored somewhere.
 When you read that text out, you may assume that

 <[THAT_TEXT].after[:]>is going to return the player object - but it won't.
 It will return plain text of the unique player identifier.
-You would have to convert it into a player object again, either use
+You would have to convert it into a player object again, using either

 In some cases, reading directly from data storage (YAML, Flags, SQL, etc.) might return the plain text identifier of whatever object was inserted into it.
 When this happens, you again have to convert it back into the real object using the relevant conversion tags.